longwind48/convo-miner/README.md

 Secondly, it comes from a period in the history of the English language novel in which authors attempted to recreate dialogue as realistically as possible instead of the more abstract, experimental means used in later periods.

-Thirdly, it is easily and legally accessible as in HTML from the open-source website **Project Gutenberg** as its copyright has expired.
+Thirdly, it is easily and legally accessible as in HTML from the open-source website **[Project Gutenberg](<https://www.gutenberg.org/>)** as its copyright has expired.
 This also means that our entire development pipeline will be directly applicable to the other ~58,000 texts hosted on Project Gutenberg.

+#### Definitions

+- Utterance:
+  - text prefixed by an opening quote and postfixed by a closing quote, must be spoken by 1 speaker.
+  - E.g. ```“You used us abominably ill,” answered Mrs. Hurst, “running away without telling us that you were coming out.”``` ---> contains 2 utterances.
+- Response:
+  - An utterance that is a reponse to a previous utterance.
+- Speaker:

+  - Person or character that voiced the utterance.
+- Narrative/Exposition:

+  - Text that is considered non-utterance.
+- Conversation/Dialogue:

+  - A series of utterances that are made in response to each other

 #### Preprocessing

-We input html files containing the complete text of narrative fiction hosted on [Project Gutenberg](<https://www.gutenberg.org/>).
+We input html files containing the complete text of narrative fiction hosted on Project Gutenberg.

 Then, a Python parser extracts text within ```<p>``` tags and ``<h2>`` tags and outputs a csv file with each paragraph as a row.
 Utterances and non-utterances are also tagged as such using a collection of simple rules.